jmwind/jmwind.dev/site/posts/3-layerinitis.md

 ---
-title: "Chapter 1: The problem upgrade chart"
+title: "Chapter 3: Layerinitis"
-date: "2020-11-01"
+date: "2020-10-01"
-description: "Everything starts with how you perceive progress.
-So how do you handle/manage the stress of working in a hyper-growth company where there's always too much to do?"
+description: "This virus infects growing engineering orgs the most and is hard to notice."
-image: "/c1-moar-problems.png"
+image: /c3-layerinitis.jpg
+permalink: '/book/layerinitis.htm'
 ---

 It comes with all the blog standard features: